Rescue Ranch & Sanctuary

 Step 3: Use gloves to carefully place the eggs in an egg carton.

-Step 4: Call ahead & deliver the eggs to our sanctuary!
+Step 4: Call ahead & deliver the eggs to our sanctuary or nearest wildlife rescue organization!